 Keystone - 519 1st St. Departure at 8:30 am

 Custer State Park is one of the largest state parks in the country, covering 71,000 acres in the Black Hills.
-It is a haven for abundant wildlife and thrilling adventures.
+It is home to a rich variety of wildlife and offers numerous adventures.

 Open-Top-Tours is the exclusive provider of 6-hour Jeep Bison Safaris throughout the entire park.
 This includes the rarely visited Mt.
-Coolidge Fire Lookout, offering breathtaking views of the Southern Hills from an elevation of 6,020 feet.
+Coolidge Fire Lookout, which offers breathtaking views of the Southern Hills from an elevation of 6,020 feet.

-Our guides are professional, knowledgeable, and entertaining, making the tour a delightful experience.
-They will share insights on local history, wildlife, and are ready to answer any questions.
+Our guides are professional, knowledgeable, and entertaining, providing insights into local history and wildlife while answering any questions.

 Included: fees, bottled water, and snacks.